material-motion/material-motion/GLOSSARY.md

 The update event is called on an Executor many times per second.
 These events are usually synchronized to the current display's refresh rate: 60 times per second being common, 90 times per second being recommended for VR.

-We've listed technologies/APIs that provide this type of event for a variety of platforms below:
+We've listed technologies\/APIs that provide this type of event for a variety of platforms below:

-- Android: `Choreographer.FrameCallback`
+* Android: `Choreographer.FrameCallback`
-- Core Animation: CADisplayLink's selector calls
+* Core Animation: CADisplayLink's selector calls
-- GLUT (OpenGL): `glutDisplayFunc()`
+* GLUT \(OpenGL\): `glutDisplayFunc()`
-- Unity: Update event on a Behavior
+* Unity: Update event on a Behavior
-- Web: `window.requestAnimationFrame`
+* Web: `window.requestAnimationFrame`